Summary

 Segmentation faults

-Since all sorts of invalid handling of pointers is a typical cause of crashing programs and the number one reason you'll see segmentation faults now is a good time to read more about it.
+Since all sorts of invalid handling of pointers is a typical cause of crashing programs and the number one reason you'll see segmentation faults, now is a good time to read more about it.

 References

 References are conceptually pretty similar to pointers.
 Defining a reference to a variable effectively creates a new name to access the variable (just like a pointer could be seen as a different way to access an existing variable).
-Read this article for a more thorough explanation with examples; for a specific comparison to pointers you should certainly read the "Relationship to pointers" part.
-A slightly more technical explanation can be found on this website which also covers C++11 rvalue references: we'll cover these later on in the course.
+Read this article for a more thorough explanation with examples; for a specific comparison to pointers, you should certainly read the "Relationship to pointers" part.
+A slightly more technical explanation can be found on this website which also covers C++11 rvalue references: We'll cover these later on in the course.
 Stroustrup's chapter 7.7 (References) also elaborates on the difference of pointers and references.

-From a technical point of view references are not that different from pointers.
+From a technical point of view, references are not that different from pointers.
 Chances are high they'll even compile to the same byte code.
 You can check that by looking at the disassembler output if you're feeling adventurous!

 Type conversions